yaredow/redux-intro/README.md

 ## React Intro

-#### This is an intorduction to react redux external library for managing the state of an application.
+#### This is an intorduction to Redux: an external library for managing the state of an application.